The Hidden Wonders of the Musée des Arts et Métiers: Paris’ Museum of Art and Invention

 By GARY ROGOWSKI

-The Musée des Arts et Métiers sits on the site of the Saint-Martin-Des-Champs Abbey founded in the eighth century, destroyed in the ninth by the Normans, and rebuilt in 1060 by Henry I. A photo from the 19th century shows this same squat church on a boulevard with food stalls in front and a tall building near the entrance advertising beer and other goods.
+The Musée des Arts et Métiers sits on the site of the Saint-Martin-des-Champs Abbey — founded in the 8th century, destroyed in the 9th by the Normans, and rebuilt in 1060 by Henry I. A photo from the 19th century shows this same squat church on a boulevard, with food stalls in front and a tall building near the entrance advertising beer and other goods.

-Lèon Foucault was the epitome of the 19th century inventive genius.
-He had no formal scientific training yet built his own steam engine as a boy.
-Later on, he learned the first form of photography, the Daguerrotype, and took the first photographic image of the sun.
+Léon Foucault was the epitome of the 19th-century inventive genius.
+He had no formal scientific training, yet built his own steam engine as a boy.
+Later on, he learned the first form of photography, the daguerreotype, and took the first photographic image of the sun.
 He determined how to measure the speed of light through water, improved microscopic photography, created the gyroscope, a form of which is in use on every airplane today, and proved the rotation of the earth with his ingeniously simple pendulum.

 First hung in his basement laboratory, this pendulum’s coming out party was held at the Paris Observatory.
-My host Jean-Luc got us a private tour of le Observatoire with Suzanne Debarbat, astronomer and member of the International Astronomical Union.
-There, in this 400-year-old floor, she showed us the first line of longitude agreed upon by 17th century cartographers and scientists.
+My host, Jean-Luc Chazoule, got us a private tour of le Observatoire with Suzanne Débarbat, astronomer and member of the International Astronomical Union.
+There, in this 400-year-old floor, she showed us the first line of longitude agreed upon by 17th-century cartographers and scientists.
 Now protected under a clear plastic mat, one can just see the marks in the stone.
 Above us was the chamber cut into the ceiling through which the first French astronomers viewed celestial movement.
 It was from this spot that Foucault hung his pendulum above the line of meridian to demonstrate his miracle of motion.